amarococo/sadm/docs/source/setup.rst

 - Do not use the spice graphical console for setting up servers, use the serial line.
 For syslinux it is ``serial 0`` at the top of ``syslinux.cfg`` and for Linux ``console=ttyS0`` on the cmd line of the kernel in ``syslinux.cfg``.
 - For best performance use the VirtIO devices (disk, NIC), this should already be configured if you used ``virt-install`` to create the machine.
-- For user machines, use the QXL driver for best performance with SPICE.
+- For user machines, use the QXL driver for best performance with SPICE, and use VirtIO for video.